 Don’t make the beginners mistake of buying one of those plungers intended for sink drains.
 They are far too weak for the job of unclogging a toilet.
 Instead, buy a plunger specifically designed for unclogging toilets.
 Better still; get one that has a snake attachment.
 The snake is particularly useful for stubborn plugs.
 All you do is stick it down the toilet drain, wiggle it around a bit, and just like that, you can dislodge the clog.
 For good measure, follow this up with a few firm pushes using the plunger and your toilet will be flushing as good as new.

 Painting Your Walls

 No matter how hard you try, eventually, even the nicest of walls will end up covered in smudges and paint chips.
 Hiring a painter to freshen them up is insanely expensive, so doing it yourself is the best solution.
 But you don’t want it to look like an amateur job with paint spatters on the floor, the trim around the windows, and other places where it doesn’t belong.
+Painting a room with out any mess can be incredibly hard.
 So do it like a pro and protect the surfaces that you don’t want to get paint on.
 Hang newspaper or old sheets over the doors to protect them.
 Lay a large drop cloth over the floor.
 Use masking tape or painters tape to protect trim from unwanted paint.
 Then grab that paint brush and start painting.
 For best results, do one coat first.
 Allow it to dry before adding a second one.
 With a little bit of time and attention, your walls will look like new, without the high cost of a professional painter.